GitLab integration overview

 - Test Insights

-This document walks you through integrating a GitLab project with CircleCI.
-The sections below will introduce you to new concepts and ways to manage your CI/CD pipelines.
-We also outline what we are working on for future releases.
+This page walks you through integrating a GitLab project with CircleCI.
+The sections below introduce you to concepts and ways to manage CI/CD (continuous integration and continuous delivery) pipelines for your GitLab project.
+CircleCI features that are in development for GitLab projects are detailed in the Coming soon section.

-GitLab support is open to both new and existing users of CircleCI.
-Follow the steps on the Sign up and try CircleCI page to connect your GitLab account to create your organization.
+Follow the steps on the Sign up and try CircleCI page to connect your GitLab account, which creates your CircleCI organization.

 You will need API access and write permissions on the repository you want to set up.
 Within GitLab, this is the “maintainer” role or higher. |